 This Pomegranate Vinaigrette Marzetti style dressing is made in five minutes with only a handful of ingredients.
 It’s perfect for drizzling on your fall season salads especially if you’re on a special diet because this dressing is raw, vegan, soy, nut and gluten free!

 My 3 year old loves pomegranates.
 She enjoys everything from picking the seeds out of the skin to eating them one by one.
-A pomegranate can keep her busy for an hour, which is even longer than her favorite toy.

 In order to placate her I’ve been buying pomegranates when ever I can find them.
 They’re hard to find in the supermarket even when they’re in season.
 But they’re worth searching and waiting.

-I’ve always enjoyed eating pomegranates plain or using them as a colorful garnish but I never cooked with them.
+I’ve always enjoyed eating pomegranates plain or using them as a colorful garnish.
+But I never cooked with them.
 Finally, I decided that I needed to capitalize on the sweet and sour flavor of this awesome fruit!
 So I came up with this pomegranate vinaigrette recipe!

 How to Make Pomegranate Vinaigrette

 Step 1: Deseed the Pomegranate.
 This is the hardest part of the recipe.
 If you’re in a rush you can purchase pre opened pomegranate seeds if available.
 Whole foods often carries them.
 For a detailed guide on opening a pomegranate check out this video.